wrf/birth_rate_by_month/README.md

 # Is there a seasonality to human births? #

 Many animals display a [seasonality to migration, mating, and birth](https://www.science.org/doi/10.1126/science.3881822), likely coinciding with weather, food availability, offspring survival, or predator abundance.
-Unsurprisingly, in humans, seasonality of birth is [associated with multiple metrics of birth outcome](https://doi.org/10.1073/pnas.1307582110), [weight at birth](https://doi.org/10.1111/j.1467-842X.1998.tb01467.x), [myopia](https://doi.org/10.1016/j.ophtha.2007.05.040), [risk of schizophrenia](https://doi.org/10.1192/bjp.167.6.783), [autism](https://doi.org/10.1176/ajp.152.5.798), and even [mortality](https://doi.org/10.1038/41245)/[lifespan](https://doi.org/10.1073/pnas.041431898).
+Unsurprisingly, in humans, seasonality of birth is associated with multiple metrics of birth outcome [(Currie 2013)](https://doi.org/10.1073/pnas.1307582110), weight at birth [(Rousham 1998)](https://doi.org/10.1111/j.1467-842X.1998.tb01467.x), height [(Weber 1998)](https://doi.org/10.1038/35781) myopia [(Mandel 2008)](https://doi.org/10.1016/j.ophtha.2007.05.040), risk of schizophrenia [(Mcgrath 1995)](https://doi.org/10.1192/bjp.167.6.783), [autism (X 1995)](https://doi.org/10.1176/ajp.152.5.798), and even mortality [(Moore 1997](https://doi.org/10.1038/41245)/lifespan [(Doblhammer 2001)](https://doi.org/10.1073/pnas.041431898).

 Remarkably, this sounds a lot like [astrology](https://en.wikipedia.org/wiki/Western_astrology) or [horoscopes](https://en.wikipedia.org/wiki/Horoscope), which are [generally considered to be pseudoscience](https://en.wikipedia.org/wiki/Astrology_and_science).
 Of course, astrology contains plausible and implausible facets ([e.g. see commentary by Ball 2008](https://www.nature.com/articles/news.2008.731)).
-Given the above traits that are shown to be related to month of birth, perhaps a broader connection to personality, behaviour, development, or health is not unreasonable, while [vague daily fortunes](https://en.wikipedia.org/wiki/Barnum_effect) in the newspaper or fortune tellers may have no basis.
+Given the above traits that are shown to be related to month of birth, perhaps a broader connection to personality, behaviour, development, or health is not unreasonable.
+However, [vague daily fortunes](https://en.wikipedia.org/wiki/Barnum_effect) in the newspaper or fortune tellers instead may have no historical basis.

 An obvious test for this would be whether the effect is mirrored across the equator, i.e. that those behaving like a capricorn in the southern hemisphere should instead be born in June-July, rather than December-January.
 This mirroring effect, for instance, is observed in the above refs [McGrath 1995](https://doi.org/10.1192/bjp.167.6.783), comparing UK to Australia, or [Doblhammer 2001](https://doi.org/10.1073/pnas.041431898), comparing Austria to Australia.
 More compelling evidence would be whether areas in the southern hemisphere had their own astrology or mythology that captured many of the same personality dimensions, but offset by 6 months.
 A difficulty here is the limited area in the southern hemisphere of temperate climates, mostly in South America (southern parts of Chile and Argentina).
 Large areas of both South Africa and Australia are subtropical deserts, historically unsupportive of large populations, so there may not be a detailed history of mythology or astrology from people there.
 Thus, the effect would then be whether migrants from the northern hemisphere show a mirrored pattern upon moving to South Africa, Australia, New Zealand, Chile or Argentina.